 How an agency should price a website

 If you’re a business owner you always have an eye on the bottom line, and you want to get what you pay for.
-Website pricing is a peculiar thing, on the one hand there are those who seem to charge a very low amount, and on the other there are those who seem extortionate.
+Website pricing is a peculiar thing, on the one hand, there are those who seem to charge a very low amount, and on the other, there are those who seem extortionate.
 Why do prices differ so greatly in the web design industry?
 Much of it is focused around time.
 Some clients have a budget for what amounts to 100 hours of work, yet the functionality that they need from a new website is simply unachievable in 100 hours.
-If you are a web design agency, you realise this, but it can be hard to calculate how much your time is worth, and even harder to communicate this to your clients.
-If you are a client, you need to understand how differences in agency pricing affects the end product.
+If you are a web design agency, you realise this, but it can be hard to calculate how much your time is worth and even harder to communicate this to your clients.
+If you are a client, you need to understand how differences in agency pricing affect the end product.

 Like the businesses they represent, websites are not all created equal.
 Websites serve various purposes, feature different technologies and therefore they can vary greatly in cost as the level of design and functionality increases and becomes more complex to suit your company’s needs.

-In this post I’ll break down the various steps that we like to take when going through a project, in order to clarify the work that goes into creating a website.
-Projects can vary hugely in scale, and there’s really not a one size fits all approach to designing a website, but ultimately the end goal is to satisfy the clients needs.
+In this post, I’ll break down the various steps that we like to take when going through a project, in order to clarify the work that goes into creating a website.
+Projects can vary hugely in scale, and there’s really not a one size fits all approach to designing a website, but ultimately the end goal is to satisfy the clients’ needs.
 If you’re considering a new website, this should help demystify the process.
-If you design websites, this should help you understand how price your services accordingly, in a way that’s fair and affordable, but doesn’t leave your services undervalued.
+If you design websites, this should help you understand how to price your services accordingly, in a way that’s fair and affordable, but doesn’t leave your services undervalued.

 It all starts with the brief.
 Regardless of the type of website, you’ve got put together something that clearly states the requirements of the project, what you think the problem is, and what sort of solution you’re looking for.
-Usually it takes a while to draft a good brief, one that is explicit enough, but also allows for it to be pushed and explored to find the best solution.
+Usually, it takes a while to draft a good brief, one that is explicit enough, but also allows for it to be pushed and explored to find the best solution.
 Include facts (no assumptions or embellishments).
 Describe your business and it’s goals.
 Use plain speaking English and include as much detail as possible.
 It’s easier and quicker for a designer to cut out waffle rather than have to fill in some gaps.
 Ultimately you’re trying to create the most complete picture of your business and its needs, because we almost certainly don’t know your business as well as you do.

 Another reason that it’s crucial to spend time crafting a detailed brief is to avoid scope creep, and ensure that all requirements are recorded.
 Scope creep is bad for agencies and also bad for clients, as it forces deadlines back and causes disruption in what should be a fairly straightforward process.
 For us as an agency, we believe that a collaborative approach is needed, between us as a service provider and the client.
 The service provider works with the client to establish what they need in order to achieve their goals, as they know their business and we know digital.

-Tip: A well managed project benefits both the provider and the customer.
+Tip: A well-managed project benefits both the provider and the customer.

 For more information on writing a brief read this useful article.

 Before any design work can be done, you need to undertake research, and it takes a good chunk of time in order to do this.
 We spend time looking at your competitors, finding and analysing data for your business or industry.
-We check existing traffic for your current website, and test for SEO.
-In order to design a website that fulfils a clients requirements we have to look at their customers.
+We check existing traffic for your current website and test for SEO.
+In order to design a website that fulfils a clients requirements, we have to look at their customers.
 What content interests them?
-Where do they go for information.
-All of these things help to build out an idea of audience, and impact the way that a site is designed and implemented.
+Where do they go for information?
+All of these things help to build out an idea of audience and impact the way that a site is designed and implemented.
 Every website we build fits the inbound methodology and ensures that the websites work hard for customers, as they need it to generate leads and convert them into customers.